dmitryjum/photoviewer_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Rails API server that will render a list of images on get request.\

-Things you may want to cover:
+Technologies

-* Ruby version
+* Ruby 2.7.0

-* System dependencies
+* Rails 6.0.2.1

 * Configuration